ITNerdSpace/jekyll/_posts/2018-07-21-from-google-assistant-to-mqtt.md

 title: From Google Assistant to MQTT
 image: /images/Google Assist to MQTT.png
 ---
-Here I want to define a custom Google Assistant action, which will recognize a phrase with an argument: "ok google, make me [a pizza]", and send both the action "make" and the argument ("a pizza") to an MQTT topic.
+Here I want to define a custom Google Assistant action, which will recognize a phrase with an argument, for example `ok google, make me [a pizza]`, and send both the action (`make`) and the argument (`a pizza`) as a JSON object to an MQTT topic.

-There's a very easy way to recognize custom phrases in Google Assistant, by using the Google Assistant and IFTTT integration: there's a Google Assistant trigger in IFTTT, which guide you to do that, I won't cover it here.
+There's a [very easy](https://www.google.com/search?q=create+custom+google+assistant+action+with+ifttt) way to recognize custom phrases in Google Assistant, by using the Google Assistant and IFTTT integration: there's a Google Assistant trigger in IFTTT which guides you to do that, I won't cover it here.

 But, while IFTTT is a very useful service, with plenty of integrations available, to date, there's no action that will publish to an MQTT.